msimism/cs50-study-buddy/README.md

 - `shorts/functions`
 - And similar directories.

-The program also downloads the follow-along code discussed in the lectures into a folder named
+The program also downloads the follow-along code discussed in the lectures into a folder named:

+- `/week-*/lecture/code_snippets`

-- `/week-*/lecture/code_snippets` or a similar location.
+or a similar location.

 Additionally, within each problem set folder, the program scrapes detailed assignment information and generates structured content to aid your learning process.

 ## Development Status